 I’m a simple girl and when I shop I’m typically after 1) good customer service and 2) a good deal.

 I’m actually a Bluehost affiliate which means I get to share the same good price I got with my readers (and I get a small commission for every referral).
-If you do decide to start up your own blog you can get hosting through Bluehost for less than $6 a month.
+If you do decide to start up your own blog you can get hosting through Bluehost for less than the price of a cup of coffee a month!

 Honestly though my fave thing about Bluehost was that they boast an easy WordPress installation.
 I’m really not into complicated techy things so I appreciate it when something can be done in a click or two.